google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

     const localPublicKey = localKeysCurve.getPublicKey();
     const localPrivateKey = localKeysCurve.getPrivateKey();

 We'll refer to these keys as "local keys".
-They are used *just* for encryption and have **nothing** to do with application server keys.
+They are used *just* for encryption and have *nothing* to do with application server keys.

 With the payload, auth secret and subscription public key as inputs and with a newly generated salt and set of local keys, we are ready to actually do some encryption.

-### Shared Secret
+### Shared secret

 The first step is to create a shared secret using the subscription public key and our new private key (remember the ECDH explanation with Alice and Bob?
 Just like that).

     const sharedSecret = localKeysCurve.computeSecret(
       subscription.keys.p256dh, 'base64');

 This is used in the next step to calculate the Pseudo Random Key (PRK).

-### Pseudo Random Key
+### Pseudo random key

 The Pseudo Random Key (PRK) is the combination of the push subscription's auth secret, and the shared secret we just created.

     const authEncBuff = new Buffer('Content-Encoding: auth\0', 'utf8');
     const prk = hkdf(subscription.keys.auth, sharedSecret, authEncBuff, 32);

-What is up with the create this `Content-Encoding: auth` buffer?

-This piece of information is included in the final output of the HKDF and I imagine is largely there to help browsers identify that the decryption was successful / what the decrypted information is.
-(Note that the `\0` is just to add a byte with value of 0 to end of the Buffer.)
+You might be wondering what the `Content-Encoding: auth\0` string is for.
+In short, it doesn't have a clear purpose, although browsers could decrypt an incoming message and look for the expected content-encoding.
+The `\0` adds a byte with a value of 0 to end of the Buffer.
+This is expected by browsers decrypting the message who will expect so many bytes for the content encoding, followed a byte with value 0, followed by the encrypted data.

-So our Pseudo Random Key is simply running the auth, shared secret and a piece of encoding info through HKDF (i.e. making it cryptographically stronger).
+Our Pseudo Random Key is simply running the auth, shared secret and a piece of encoding info through HKDF (i.e. making it cryptographically stronger).

 ### Context